mapofemergence/BB-API/README.md

 Usage
 =====

-Install an activate like any other WordPress plugin.
+Install and activate like any other WordPress plugin.

 Alpha version.
 Use in development environments only.